IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/05_Summaries/01_igGrid_Configuring_Column_Summaries.md

 > **Note:** The predefined summary functions by default are enabled depending on the `dataType` of the column.
 For example if you have defined your column’s `dataType` to be “number” or “numeric” than the default summary functions will be: “Count”, “Min”, “Max”, “Sum”, “Avg”(average).
-If the dataType is “date”, the default summary function will be: “Count”, “Min” and “Max”.
+If the dataType is “date” or "time", the default summary function will be: “Count”, “Min” and “Max”.
 Otherwise (if dataType is “string”, “bool” or “object”) the default summary function will be only “Count”.

 ## <a id="type"></a> Configuring the Summary Type